chef-boneyard/yum-repoforge/README.md

 ============

-The yum-repoforge cookbook takes over management of the default repositoryids that ship with CentOS systems.
-It allows attribute manipulation of base updates extras centosplus contrib.
+The yum-repoforge cookbook takes over management of the default repositoryids used by repoforge.
+It allows attribute manipulation of `rpmforge`, `rpmforge-extras`, and `rpmforge-testing`

 Requirements
 ------------